PC Bottleneck Calculator

 Easy Input

 Just select your CPU and GPU—no complex setup needed.
+Our calculator analyzes component utilization and give estimate impact on FPS at your selected resolution.

 Compatibility Check